Story Arcs: What They Are and How To Write Them

 Tragedy

 If comedies are meant to be triumphant feel-good romps, tragedies are the opposite.
 In a tragedy, you’re watching a hero’s downfall.
-These are more intensely dramatic, and generally take a darker, more somber tone compared to comedies.
+These story arcs are more intensely dramatic, and generally take a darker, more somber tone compared to comedies.

 If you’re looking for examples of a good tragedy, look no further than Shakespeare.
 Romeo and Juliet, Hamlet, Macbeth, Othello, and King Lear are all great examples of classic tragedies.